8 Tips For Co-Parenting

 If you are co-parenting, you already know that tensions can run high.
 It’s important to have someone to talk to when you’re going through difficult times.
 Do your best to establish a rock-solid network that might include a good friend, a mentor or even a family member.
 Take some time to connect with your network and don’t be afraid to seek help, assurance and advice when you need it.

-If you have recently separated and need assistance with formulating a parenting plan or parenting orders, contact O’Loan Family Law, North Sydney Lawyers, at firstname.lastname@example.org or 02 9922 2230 or via email by completing the form on this page to discuss your matter in complete confidence.
+If you have recently separated and need assistance with formulating a parenting plan or parenting orders, get in touch with O’Loan Family Law, North Sydney Lawyers, on 02 9922 2230 or via email by completing the form on this page to discuss your matter in complete confidence.
 Alternatively, If you’d like to book an appointment straight away, head to this link.

 This post is an overview only and should not be considered as legal advice.
 If there are any matters that you would like us to advise you on, then please contact us.